Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Joint Nonparametric Model for Cost and Survival Time

-We consider a binary treatment setting in which $n$ patients are assigned to treatment $A_i \in \{0,1\}$ at baseline and followed up for some finite time.
-We observe data $D = \{ Y_i, T_i, X_i, \delta_i \}_{i=1:n}$ from this study.
-Here, $X_i=(A_i, L_i)$ is a covariate vector that contains the treatment indicator and $q$ binary or continuous pre-treatment confounders, $L_i$.
-For notational convenience, we proceed without an intercept, but note that a $1$ can be included in the first entry of $X_i$ if desired.
-We let $T_i$ be the right-censored survival time.
-We also let $\delta_i=1$ indicate that $T_i$ is a death as opposed to censoring time.
-Patients may be censored due to loss to followup or due to surviving past study termination.
-Finally, $Y_i \in \mathcal{Y}$ denotes cost accumulated through time $T_i$.
-Note that the joint distribution can be factored into a survival time distribution and cost distribution conditional on time.
-A joint model follows from specifying ``local" models for these two distributions
+We consider a binary treatment setting in which $n$ patients are assigned to treatment $A_i \in \{0,1\}$ at baseline.
+Suppose we are interested in contrasting cost-effectiveness over $\tau$ periods (e.g. $\tau=2$ year cost-effectiveness).
+We observe data $\mathcal{D} = \{ Y_i, T_i, X_i, \delta_i \}_{i=1:n}$ from this study.
+Here, $X_i=(A_i, L_i)$ is a covariate vector that contains the treatment indicator and a vector of $q$ categorical or continuous pre-treatment confounders, $L_i$.
+For notational convenience, we proceed without an intercept, but note that a $1$ can be included in the first entry of $X_i$.
+We let $T_i = min(D_i, C_i, \tau)$ be the observed time under study (the minimum of a random right-censoring time $C_i$, end of study $\tau$, and death time $D_i$).
+Define a censoring indicator as $\delta_i=I(D_i > min(C_i, \tau))$ Finally, $Y_i \in \mathcal{Y}$ denotes cost accumulated through time $T_i$.
+The joint distribution can be factored into a distribution for observed time and cost distribution conditional on time.
+A joint model follows from specifying ``local" models for each of these two distributions:

-Conditional on time, cost follows some local distribution $p(Y_i \mid X_i, T_i, \omega_i)$ governed by parameters $\omega_i$.
-Survival time follows some local hazard function which is parameterized as having some baseline hazard, $\lambda_0$ (implicitly a function of $t$) with covariate effects, $\theta_i$, multiplying this baseline hazard.
+At a particular time, $T$, cost follows some local distribution $p(Y_i \mid T_i, \delta_i, X_i, \omega_i)$ governed by parameters $\omega_i$.
+Survival time follows some local hazard function which is parameterized as having some baseline hazard, $\lambda_0$ with covariate effects, $\theta_i$, multiplying this baseline hazard.
 Lastly, $\omega_i$ and $\theta_i$ - the covariate effects of the cost and effectiveness model - both follow some joint prior distribution $G$, which is unknown.
 Choice of the local models are application-specific but are not crucial for model fit, as will become apparent when we discuss the nonparametric priors used for $G$ and $\lambda_0$.